GavinRay97/hasura-ci-cd-action/README.md

   HASURA_ADMIN_SECRET:
     required: false
     description: Optional overriding admin secret for the Hasura instance.
 Will default to config.yaml value (as the CLI is run from the directory containing config.yaml).
+  HASURA_MIGRATIONS_ENABLED:
+    required: false
+    description: Whether or not migrations should be run during CI/CD.
   HASURA_REGRESSION_TESTS_ENABLED:
     required: false
     description: Whether or not the CI/CD should attempt to run regression tests.
 Only available for Hasura Cloud and Hasura Enterprise users.